rcarroll901/simple-airflow-criminal-justice-etl/README.md

 operator.
 This could be solved with a "signature" as Prof Gorlin described in class (and could be applied to the "salted case" also), but in the near future, since I'm the only user, a simple (but loud) warning is sufficient.
+* I'll probably change the fact that PythonIdempatomicFileOperator always returns the file path.
+I thought it was clever at the time, but it would be better to let people return whatever they want and push the output_path to Xcom separately.